Runnable/docker-image-builder/README.md

-This project is no longer activly maintained.
+This project is no longer actively maintained.

 # docker-image-builder